 Whenever I see the latest commercial with the woman deciding which of the dozen or more coffees she should choose from at a local chain fastfood store, I'm reminded how difficult we've made buying coffee.
 Like standing in a wine store, when we don't know what to look for, we reach for what's familiar - in some cases a nice label, even if the liquid inside sucks.
 But I think we can do better with coffee with a little geographic education.

 Warning: I'm going to grossly overgeneralize here, so if you're up on your coffee regions of the world and know what you like, you might want to skip this.

-I'm going to focus on six primary regions in the world of coffee: Central America, South America, Brazil, Ethiopia, Kenya and Indonesia.
+I'm going to focus on six primary regions in the world of coffee: Central America, South America, Ethiopia, Kenya and Indonesia.
 Remember, most coffee comes from around the Equator, can be grown at low and high elevations and finally the type of processing (washed or natural) can impact the final product.
 And finally the roasting, grinding and brewing all can change the final aromas and tastes, but it all starts with where it's grown.
 So let's get to generalizing about these regions.